Rooming houses include shared accommodation and prescribed accommodation.

 - Prescribed accommodation premises is where six or more people are living, including holiday camps, hostels, hotels and motels, residential accommodation and student accommodation.

-Owners must comply with laws that aim to protect public health and safety (Public Health and Wellbeing Regulations 2009), ensuring reasonable standards of hygiene, sanitation and maintenance.
+Owners must comply with laws that aim to protect public health and safety (Public Health and Wellbeing (Prescribed Accommodation) Regulations 2020), ensuring reasonable standards of hygiene, sanitation and maintenance.
 This includes meeting Council’s building, planning and public health requirements.